brian32768/windows_bin/README.md

 # windows_bin
 The files I keep in my Windows bin folder.

-bashrc    I load this from the real .bashrc
+bashrc    I load this from the real ~/.bashrc

+condarc   This gets loaded from ~/.condarc

 drmi	  Purge dead Docker images